Flor-Farruggia/BaSP-M2023/readme.md

 This week we learned about several things like how work the architecture of server-client, also the difference between a static server and a dynamic one, we also saw the concept of asynchronism in JavaScript and about the promises and callbacks, also the differents ways that we have to storage the information such as localStorage or sessionStorage and about cookies, this way we were able to send data through our forms.
 ## **Page content:**
 Last week we created two forms, one the registration of a new user and the other one was a login for a user with an account.
 So for this week in base of what we learn we were able to use that information to create the user and now we were able to store that data in order to preserve the user information even when we reload the page in the case of the sign up form in the localStorage.
+Now this is the link to the index in github page for this week: [Week-07/index](https://flor-farruggia.github.io/BaSP-M2023/Week-07/views/)
 ***
 ## **Author:**
 Farruggia Florencia.